 www.SaveSouthwarkWoods.org.uk | firstname.lastname@example.org | @southwarkwoods | Facebook Page Save Southwark Woods

-Southwark council revealed on Wednesday that while the council debated the future of Southwark’s cemeteries, their own planning application to dig up woodlands and graves was already sitting on the church’s desk.
+Southwark Council revealed on Wednesday that while they 'debated' the future of Southwark’s cemeteries, their own planning application to dig up woodlands and graves was already sitting on the Church’s desk.